 “The skin has a thin protective film called the acid mantle - this can easily get disrupted when we over-exfoliate or use harsh cleansers,” warns Ellie.
-“This is one of the most common mistakes I see my clients doing before they come to see me.
+“This is one of the most common mistakes I see my clients making before they come to see me.
 It can lead to all sorts of issues like redness, flakiness or spots.”

 Once you’ve cleansed, Dr Kluk recommends adding a skin-smoothing product that uses glycolic acid or retinol to really see results.
-“These are both chemical exfoliators so they remove dead skin cells, relieving a dull complexion, and over many months can also make the skin firmer and less wrinkled,” she explains.
+“These are both chemical exfoliators so they remove dead skin cells, reviving a dull complexion and over many months can also make the skin firmer and less wrinkled,” she explains.
 One of the most popular products for this step is the cult Pixi Glow Tonic, £18, which uses 5% glycolic acid to tone and brighten.

 5. Soothe and Moisturise